-If a person is allergic to ferret dandruff, saliva, or urine, that person should stay away from the cage and litter box since they are filled with all these things.
-Another family member (who doesn’t have allergies) should clean the cage and replace hammocks at least twice a week and clean the litter box twice a day.
+If a person is allergic to ferret dander, saliva, or urine, that person should stay away from the cage and litter box because they are filled with all these things.
+Another family member (who doesn’t have allergies) should clean the cage, replace hammocks at least twice a week, and clean the litter box twice a day.

 2. Clean Regularly

-Outside of the cage, vacuum the areas where your ferret spends the majority of its time.
-But, not just floors, walls to about hip height and furniture, too.
-Ferrets walk on floors, climb on sofas and coffee tables as well.
+Outside of the cage, vacuum the areas where your ferret spends the majority of their time.
+But don’t just get the floors; you’ll need to clean the walls to about hip height and the furniture too.
+Ferrets walk on floors and climb on sofas and coffee tables.

 3. Reduce the Number of Ferrets

 The allergic reaction will be more severe if a person allergic to ferrets is surrounded by more ferrets.
-So, to keep the symptoms away or under control, it is a smart move to own only one or two ferrets.
+So, to keep the allergic reactions away or under control, you may need to rehome some (or all) your ferrets.
 That way, there will be less dandruff, saliva, or urine to cause an allergic reaction.

 4. Keep Ferrets Healthy